5 examples of AI in the contact center

 A good user experience can promote user adoption, which in turn allows organizations to obtain greater value from their BI programs and tools.
 A seamless user experience, including a user-friendly, intuitive interface, is crucial for end user adoption.
 “The user adoption rate among new business intelligence systems can be as low as 25%, often due to poor user experience (UX), slow queries, and irrelevant data and reports,” according to Rittman Mead.
 “But whatever the issue, it’s important that you build a BI experience that meets the standards of today’s users.”

-The sheer volume of data and variety of BI techniques can easily get overwhelming for companies.
-While it often makes sense to enlist the help of a data scientist or an analytics expert to help you select the right methods and solutions, implementing user-friendly solutions that meet the needs of every department is the best way to maximize your ROI.
+The sheer volume of business data and variety of BI techniques can easily get overwhelming for companies.
+While it often makes sense to enlist the help of a data scientist or an analytics expert to help you select the right methods and business intelligence solutions, implementing user-friendly solutions that meet the needs of every department is the best way to maximize your ROI.

 What BI methods and solutions do you find most effective?